-Buffalo’s warmth, friendliness, commitment to history, dedication to art and culture and fighting underdog spirit make it a great city for LGBT visitors.
-Buffalo is welcoming as the Rust Belt gets, which is duly noted in the loud and proud LGBT community.
+Buffalo’s warmth, friendliness, commitment to history, dedication to art and culture and fighting underdog spirit make it a great city for LGBTQ visitors.
+Buffalo is welcoming as the Rust Belt gets, which is duly noted in the loud and proud LGBTQ community.

-In busy local-shopping districts, LGBT-owned restaurants, bars and stores create vital economic impact.
+In busy local-shopping districts, LGBTQ-owned restaurants, bars and stores create vital economic impact.
 On stages and gallery walls, stories from across the spectrum are conveyed in meaningful, expressive ways.
-For those in need, the LGBT community continually steps up to the plate, supporting not only its own, but its brothers and sisters.
-And when it comes time to celebrate the diversity in our LGBT community, Buffalo goes big; June’s Pride festival breaks attendance records every year, proving that Buffalo’s arms are wide open for all to embrace.
+For those in need, the LGBTQ community continually steps up to the plate, supporting not only its own, but its brothers and sisters.
+And when it comes time to celebrate the diversity in our LGBTQ community, Buffalo goes big; June’s Pride festival breaks attendance records every year, proving that Buffalo’s arms are wide open for all to embrace.

 It used to be—just a few short years ago—that the city’s prominent gay bars were more or less secluded, occupying the eastern end of Allen Street and spots along Main Street.
 But as downtown streetscapes have begun to evolve, so, too, has the face of LGBTQ bars and clubs.
 Where so-called “straight bars” once stood tall, clientele is now mixed; where one end of Allen was once “gay,” both ends of the neo-Bohemian wick burn bright.